senadev42/testTaskClient/Readme.md

 # README for Test Task Client

+Note: The server for this site is hosted on testtask-server.onrender.com which got inactive after less than 15 minutes of activity so the first request will take a while as the web server spins up.

 This is the client-side of a full-stack web application that allows users to register, log in, and search for cities using the GeoDB Cities API.
 The application was built using the React.js library and interacts with the backend API using Axios HTTP client.

 ## Getting Started